nosduco/remote-sshfs.nvim/README.md

   mounts = {
     base_dir = vim.fn.expand "$HOME" .. "/.sshfs/", -- base directory for mount points
-    unmount_on_exit = true, -- run sshfs as foreground, will unmount on vim exit }, handlers = {
+    unmount_on_exit = true, -- run sshfs as foreground, will unmount on vim exit remote_dir = "", -- remote directory to mount, by default home directory of connecting user }, handlers = {
     on_connect = {